-Deep fried sea anemone is not for the faint of heart.
-But this delicious and unique food is hard to find outside of Andalusia and a true delicacy.
+Deep-fried sea anemone is not for the faint of heart.
+But this delicious and unique food is hard to find outside of Andalusia and is a true delicacy.

 Espinacas con Garbanzos

-There is nothing better on a hot Seville day than a cold dish of salmorejo.
-A cold tomato soup, I like mine the classic way topped with hard boiled egg and plenty of jamón.
+There's nothing better on a hot Seville day than a cold dish of salmorejo, a cold tomato soup.
+I like mine the classic way topped with hard-boiled egg and plenty of jamón.

 Carne de Toro

-Seville is home to one of Spain’s most beautiful bull fighting arenas, and the local markets always have at least one butcher who specializes in bull meat.
-Whether you try carne de toro (stewed bull meat) or rabo del toro (stewed bull tail), it’ll likely be delicious.
+Seville is home to one of Spain's most beautiful bullfighting arenas, and the local markets always have at least one butcher who specializes in bull meat.
+Whether you try carne de toro (stewed bull meat) or rabo de toro (stewed bull tail), it'll likely be delicious.

 Solomillo al Whiskey